 *If a professor would like to “group” asynchronous presentations, please send a request to email@example.com indicating a grouping name.
 This will be formatted accordingly when viewing presentations through our website.

 Once registered in the conference portal, you will receive instructions on best practices and how to record your YouTube presentation.
-The deadline to submit your complete and recorded presentation is Monday, April 4.

 An entire session comprised of multiple individual in-person presentations arranged by faculty.

 An entire session comprised of a single presentation/panel/performance by a class or group to fill the allotted time (Eurosim, Puppeteers, Special Exhibit, Debate, etc.).

 Contact Matthew Kotula, Coordinator of Scholarship, Research & Sponsored Programs, at firstname.lastname@example.org.